appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

   </dd><br />

   <dt><b>Host address</b></dt>
   <dd>The network location of your MySQL database.
 This could be a domain or IP address.
-To connect to a local Oracle database, see <a href="/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith"><b>Connect Local Database</b></a> for directions.</dd><br />
+For a guide about connecting to a local MySQL database, see <a href="/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith"><b>Connect Local Database</b></a>.</dd><br />

   <dt><b>Port</b></dt>
   <dd>The port number to connect to on the server.
 Appsmith connects to port <code>3306</code> by default if you do not specify one.</dd><br />